 The program drew on hundreds of thousands of online Go games played between humans as data for a machine learning algorithm.
 Then, AlphaGo played the game against slightly different versions of itself over and over, fine-tuning its strategies iteratively using a technique called reinforcement learning.

-Now AI has moved well beyond playing games to find practical applications for the world of business.
+Now the benefits of artificial intelligence have moved well beyond playing games to finding practical applications for the world of business.

 - Energy: Google’s parent company Alphabet uses DeepMind AI to control power consumption in its data centers.

 - Healthcare: An algorithm based on AlphaGo Zero is tackling the issue of protein folding – a significant problem for drug discovery.
 The knowledge gained will help medical researchers to build drugs that better combat various viruses.
 This will have far-reaching implications for improving healthcare.

 - Business optimization: Domo is a fast-growing business management software company that’s raised over $500 million in funding.
 In 2017 launched Mr. Roboto, a dashboard with 500+ data connectors, capturing data directly from any third party source – cloud, on-prem, and proprietary systems.
 Mr. Roboto predicts a return on investment for marketing in real-time, customer churn, and sales forecasts.

 Furthermore, researchers can now train neural networks within a few hours or days, opening a staggering range of applications.
 Here are just a few recent examples: